hashnfv/hashnfv-multisite/docs/release/userguide/multisite.admin.usage.rst

   bottleneck in a large system.
 Due to this, UUID token type is not suitable for use in multi region clouds, no matter the Keystone database replicates or not.

-* PKI: Tokens are non persistent cryptographic based tokens and validated offline (not by the Keystone service) by Keystone middleware which is part of other services such as Nova.
-Since PKI tokens include endpoint for all services in all regions, the token size can become big.
-There are several ways to reduce the token size such as no catalog policy, endpoint filter to make a project binding with limited endpoints, and compressed PKI token - PKIZ, but the size of token is still unpredictable, making it difficult to manage.
-If catalog is not applied, that means the user can access all regions, in some scenario, it's not allowed to do like this.
-Centralized Keystone with PKI token to reduce inter region backend synchronization traffic.
-  PKI tokens do produce Keystone traffic for revocation lists.

-* Fernet: Tokens are non persistent cryptographic based tokens and validated online by the Keystone service.
-Fernet tokens are more lightweight than PKI tokens and have a fixed size.
-Fernet tokens require Keystone deployed in a distributed manner, again to avoid inter region traffic.
-The data synchronization cost for the Keystone backend is smaller due to the non- persisted token.

 Cryptographic tokens bring new (compared to UUID tokens) issues/use-cases like key rotation, certificate revocation.
 Key management is out of scope for